polterguy/phosphorusfive/plugins/p5.data/README.md

     address:Foobar Rd.
 64
 ```

-Your ID (the ":guid:xxx" parts) will of course be different.
+The ID (the ":guid:xxx" parts) will of course be different for your system.

-Internally, the database creates its own file-structure, which by default should exist within your "/phosphorusfive/core/p5.webapp/db/" folder on disc.
+Internally, the database creates its own file-structure, which by default should exist within your "/core/p5.webapp/db/" folder on disc.
 Though the exact
 folder, can be overridden in your web.config.
-If you open your db folder, you will see that it contains one or more folders, named "db0", "db1", etc. These folders
+If you open your db folder, you will see that it contains one or more folders, named "/db0/", "/db1/", etc. These folders
 again, contains one or more files, named "db0.hl", "db1.hl", etc. By default, your database will serialize maximum 32 objects into each file, and a maximum of 256
 files into each folder.
 So as your database grows, it will start creating more and more folders and files.

 Each file is in fact a simple Hyperlambda file, and can (in theory) be edited with Notepad or TextEdit if you wish.
 This simple trait of p5.data, makes it extremely
 easily understood, robust, and easy to fix, if corruption should occur somehow.
 However, as a general rule, you should not edit these files yourself, unless you stop
-your web-server before you start editing them.
+your web server, before you start editing them.
 Let p5.data take care of its own file structure, unless you really have to edit them yourself.

 Only during *[insert-data]*, *[update-data]* and *[delete-data]*, the p5.data needs to access your disc.
 During *[select-data]*, which should be the bulk of your
 database Active Events, it never accesses your disc in any ways.
 Which makes it extremely fast for select data operations.
 In addition, due to the underlaying file